Substances poisonous to dogs: Chocolate

 Chocolate, particularly dark chocolate, is toxic to dogs, due to its theobromine and caffeine content.

 Chocolate is dangerous for dogs because they do not metabolise theobromine and caffeine, both present in chocolate, as effectively as humans.
 Darker chocolate and baking chocolate contain a higher amount of theobromine, thus they are more dangerous than milk chocolate or white chocolate.
 Small amounts of chocolate may cause vomiting or diarrhea, but larger amounts may affect the heart and brain.
 Large amounts of chocolate cause the dog to suffer irregular heart rhythms or heart failure.

 Chocolate-style dog treats can be made with carob, which is similar to chocolate but innocuous to dogs.

-Grapes/raisins/currants
+Grapes, raisins, currants

 These include any fruit of the Vitis species.
 It is unclear what substance within these fruits is toxic to dogs.
 There are several theories: mycotoxin, salicylate, or tartaric acid (including tartrates like potassium bitartrate), are all naturally found in grapes and decrease blood flow to the kidneys.
 There may be no dose information to show how much is too much.
 One dog may tolerate grapes or raisins better than another.

 Cream of tartar and tamarind both cause a very similar toxic reaction.
-Both contain contain more tartaric acid than grapes and are hence more dangerous.
+Both contain more tartaric acid than grapes and are hence more dangerous.